 Felt Mushroom Pattern (click to download)

-1. Print Felt Mushroom Pattern above onto cardstock.
+1. Print the Felt Mushroom Pattern (using the SVG or PDF above) onto cardstock.
 Cut out pattern pieces.
 The dotted lines on the Mushroom Cap are suggested cutting lines.
 To give the mushroom a taller dome (and smaller circumference) make the triangles wider.
 To give the mushroom a flatter dome (and larger circumference) make the triangles narrower.

 If you prefer to cut the mushroom pieces with a cutting machine, a link for the SVG file is in the supply list above.